 96. Charges for use of slipway

-(a) All vessels shall be charged for services rendered as prescribed in Schedule 1.
+(a) All vessels shall be charged for services rendered at or in relation to a slip as prescribed in Schedule 1.

 (b) The dues charged shall cover the use of the slip, the haulage of the vessel to the slip and the supply of water and electric power.
 The owner or master of the vessel must arrange for the proper wedging, blocking, etc., to the satisfaction of the regional coordinator (designated under regulation 95) having the management and control of the slipway.
 Any damage done to the structure and/or cradle shall be repaired at the expense of the owner or master of the vessel causing the damage.